almereyda/awesome-starred/README.md

 - [elbosso/elkjsmicroservice](https://github.com/elbosso/elkjsmicroservice) - This project is aimed at providing a microservice for laying out arbitrarily complex graphs.
 It builds on the project elk.js for the actual layout algorithms implementation.
 - [MNoichl/IDEAS_query_generation](https://github.com/MNoichl/IDEAS_query_generation) -
 - [trellis-ldp/trellis-website](https://github.com/trellis-ldp/trellis-website) - A website for trellisldp.org
+- [TriplyDB/Documentation](https://github.com/TriplyDB/Documentation) - Documentation for the TriplyDB and TriplyETL products
 - [opengeospatial/ogc-geosparql](https://github.com/opengeospatial/ogc-geosparql) - Public Repository for the OGC GeoSPARQL Standards Working Group
 - [tabler/tabler-icons](https://github.com/tabler/tabler-icons) - A set of over 4700 free MIT-licensed high-quality SVG icons for you to use in your web projects.
 - [samsquire/flat-html](https://github.com/samsquire/flat-html) - write unnested html